 Discussion

-Normalized value coding, WTA choice, and persistent activity are three important and characteristic features of decision making which have all been observed in single neurons.
-We find that a hybrid model that unifies these key features can be implemented with a specific biologically plausible architecture – local disinhibition.
+The prevalence of disinhibitory circuit motifs in the brain and recent evidence for structured decsion-related inhibitory activity argue for a more complex implementation of inhbition in computational models of decision-making.
+Here, we developed and characterized a dynamic circuit model of decision-making with dynamic local disinhibition.
+We show that the LDDM captures three important and characteristic features of decision making - normalized value coding, WTA choice, and persistent activity – with a single circuit architecture.
 In the LDDM, gated disinhibition separates the value normalization and WTA choice computations, enabling them to be generated in the same circuit architecture.
 Notably, the gated disinhibition in the LDDM replicates features of diverse, existing computational models: the top-down control of normalization via disinhibition mirrors recently proposed mechanisms for flexible modulation of contextual processing in sensory circuits(Coen-Cagli et al., 2012, 2015; Schwartz & Coen-Cagli, 2013) and input-scaled disinhibition implements a self-sparing inhibition motif central to midbrain models of categorical selection(Mahajan & Mysore, 2022; Mysore & Kothari, 2020).
 When fit to empirical behavioral observation, the LDDM accurately captures choice and RT patterns, driven by underlying model dynamics that reproduce the neural dynamics of empirical neurophysiological findings.
 Since the vast majority of empirical neural responses have been recorded from putative pyramidal neurons, we focus here on excitatory LDDM responses; however, the structured inhibition we model from newer anatomical data predicts input-selective inhibition.
 The model also makes novel predictions about inhibitory and disinhibitory activity dynamics and pharmacological manipulations that may warrant future examination.
 Furthermore, via disinhibitory control, the LDDM can exhibit both line attractor and point attractor forms of persistent activity without a change in the circuit structure.
 Finally, gated disinhibition in the LDDM provides a mechanism for top-down control of decision dynamics.
 Controlling the timing of disinhibition paces the decision process and replicates neural dynamics from various choice task variants.

+The LDDM implements a flexible reconfiguration of dynamical regimes, shifting from stable, normalized value coding to WTA selection dynamics.
+In the LDDM, this is achieved by a broad, initially non-selective disinhibition, but other circuit mechanisms can achieve similar reconfiguration.
+For example, a mutual inhibition network can capture the different regimes of sequential two-interval decision-making – stimulus loading, working memory, and comparison – by assuming a flexible reconfiguration of external inputs (REF Machens).
+Similar to the LDDM, this model can transistion between point attractor (initial stimulus encoding), line attractor (working memory), and saddle point (comparison) dynamics, though it captures a sequential rather than a simultaneous decision process.
+Interestingly, disinhibition may also play a role in this model, providing a theoretical mechanism to switch the routing of external inputs withing the circuit.